RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m3-guides/case-authoring-decisions.md

 end
 ~~~

-Note our ruleflow-group is set to `automatic-approval`, and that the `then` clause is modifying our FraudData object existing in our caseFile, setting the attribute `approvedChargeback` to `true`.
+Note our ruleflow-group is set to `automatic-approval`, and that the `then` clause is modifying our FraudData object existing in our caseFile, setting the attribute `approvedChargeback` to `true.

 -----

-With this, we have configured all the rules in this guided decision table with the same ruleflow-group.
+With this, we have configured all the rules and its respective ruleflow groups.
 You can confirm that by switching to the `Source` tab and evaluating the rules code.

 Now, let's go ahead and use these rules in our `ChargeDispute` case.